willll/VG_systems_repair/README.md

 # NEC GT \ TURBO EXPRESS REPAIR ATTEMPT GUIDE

-The aim of this document a few test hints for hardware debug for Nec GT and Turbo express after a full recap.
+The aim of this document is to keep track of a few test hints for hardware debug for NEC GT and Turbo express after a full recap or for a defect unit.

 ## Capacitors